 1031 Exchange Advantages

-There are many benefits to leveraging 1031 exchange; however, some costs and considerations are present that taxpayers should consider when contemplating whether to perform an exchange. (“Exchangor" or "Exchanger") Individual or entity desiring an exchange.
-Taxpayer s should always consult with their independent tax and legal professionals when contemplating whether to perform a Section 1031 exchange.
+There are many benefits to leveraging 1031 exchange; however, some costs and considerations are present that taxpayers should consider when contemplating whether or not to execute an exchange. (“Exchangor" or "Exchanger") Individual or entity desiring an exchange.
+Taxpayer s should always consult with their independent tax and legal professionals when contemplating whether or not to execute a Section 1031 exchange.